Comprehensive Plan Update 2017-2037

 City of Pasco Comprehensive Plan-- 2017-2037 Update

 The City of Pasco is currently working on an update to the Comprehensive Plan (Plan).
 The updated plan will guide decisions about development and growth for the city and its Urban Growth Area (UGA).
-Our Plan must also be consistent with the goals and policies identified in the Franklin County Countywide Planning Policies.
+Our Plan must also be consistent with the goals and policies identified in the Franklin County Countywide Planning Policies (PDF).

 Draft documents will be published here for review.
-Please check back for updates on plan development and review.

 The Comprehensive Plan is a statement of goals and policies that outlines the community’s vision for the future.
 The Plan guides city decisions on where to locate new jobs and build housing, how to improve the transportation system and where to make capital investments – from animal shelters and libraries to sidewalks and utilities for water.

 The Plan also anticipates population and employment growth and how public facilities and services will be provided to accommodate that growth.
 Pasco has more than doubled in population since 2000 and is now home to over 70,000 people.

 The Plan must include the following elements:

 - Land Use